pact-foundation/pact-php/README.md

 ```

 ### Provider Test Filtering
-If you want to filter down the interaction you want to test, pass in options to `Verify()`.
+If you want to filter down the interaction you want to test, pass in options to `verify()`.
 Try the below.

 ```php
 <?php